ms3452/2D-waveguide-demo-code/README.md

 </details> <details> <summary><b>Simplest simulation</b> of a refractive-index pattern</summary>

 ---
 [Example 1](https://github.com/ms3452/2D-waveguide-demo-code/blob/main/Example%201%20Y-splitter.ipynb) provides code that manually defines the refractive-index distribution of a Y-splitter and simulates beam propagation through it.
+Parameters of this simulation are similar to the experimental results from Fig. 2 of our paper.

 ---

 </details> <details> <summary><b>Inverse design</b> of a refractive-index pattern</summary>

 ---
 [Example 2](https://github.com/ms3452/2D-waveguide-demo-code/blob/main/Example%202%20Inverse%20design.ipynb) contains a minimal inverse-design example that automatically generates a refractive-index distribution for converting Gaussian beams into Hermite–Gauss modes.
+Inverse-design is performed via the auto-differentiable simulation of the programmable waveguide with *PyTorch*.

 ---

 </details> <details> <summary><b>Machine learning demo</b> with MNIST</summary>

 ---
 [Example 3](https://github.com/ms3452/2D-waveguide-demo-code/blob/main/Example%203%20MNIST%20classification.ipynb) demonstrates MNIST image classification using a 2D-programmable waveguide.
+Parameters of this simulation are similar to experimental results from Fig. 4 of our paper.

 ---